-The two-day Arcadia Festival is heading to the Queen Elizabeth Elizabeth Olympic Park for the early May bank holiday.
+The two-day Arcadia Festival is returning to Queen Elizabeth Elizabeth Olympic Park for the early May bank holiday.

-Arachnophobes might want to steer clear of east London on May 5-6.
+Arachnophobes might want to steer clear of east London on May 4-5.
 That’s when the performance art collective Arcadia are celebrating their tenth anniversary with a weekend of juicy beats and spidery, post-apocalyptic spectacle.
-And what’s better?
-You can get tickets for the exclusive price of £39 (for a limited time only)!
+You can get tickets here!

-The spidery centrepiece, which is constructed out of recycled jet engines, helicopter tails and scanning machines, was first unveiled at Glastonbury, but has since toured the world from Miami to the Australian outback.
-This is the first time it has menaced the capital, however…
+The spidery centrepiece, which is constructed out of recycled jet engines, helicopter tails and scanning machines, was first unveiled at Glastonbury, but has since toured the world, from Miami to the Australian outback.
+It hit the capital for the first time last year, and now it’s back in a big way.

 Are you ready to submit to your new arachnid overlord – and have a cheeky dance while you’re at it?